 We have all been there.
 We’ve gone to a life changing conference or heard an amazing sermon or even just had a really amazing quiet time to start our day and afterwards, we are super charged and ready to do amazing things for God.
 We are going to change the world!

 And then, we step outside our door or return home or enter our churches, and we aren’t quite as sure.
 We don’t know how to get started, or we do start and are met with obstacles or roadblocks.
-Other people aren’t excited; the pastor doesn’t want to implement your/p>... [continue]
+Other people aren’t excited; the pastor doesn’t want to implement your new missions strategy; your husband doesn’t want to sell all of your possessions and move to an immigrant... [continue]

 Help That Makes A Difference